maguiiiar/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms
 Algorithms for implementing statistical & ml models.

+*elasticnet_model_with_imbalance.R* makes possible lasso, ridge and elastic net models being created and utilizes techniques to deal with imbalanced target databases, comparing models with different techniques.
+Also, the same structure can be applied to several other modelling methods (statistical or machine learning/AI ones), since it utilizes *caret* package to develop all structure.

+# PENALIZED REGRESSIONS

 **RIDGE REGRESSION:**

  - It shrinks the parameters, therefore it is mostly used to prevent multicollinearity;